datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 *working tree*, i.e., directory hierarchy that exists in the original dataset, and without the name it was created under, but stored under its dataset ID instead.

-If necessary, the keystores can be (compressed) `7zipped <https://www.7-zip.org/>`_ archives (``archives/``), either for compression gains, or for use on HPC-systems with `inode <https://en.wikipedia.org/wiki/Inode>`_ limitations [#f4]_.
+If necessary, the keystores (annex) can be (compressed) `7zipped <https://www.7-zip.org/>`_ archives (``archives/``), either for compression gains, or for use on HPC-systems with `inode <https://en.wikipedia.org/wiki/Inode>`_ limitations [#f4]_.
-Despite being 7zipped, those archives could be indexed and support relatively fast random read access.
-Thus, the entire key store can be put into an archive, re-using the exact same directory structure, and remains fully accessible while only using a handful of inodes (about 25), regardless of file number and size, if the dataset contains only annexed files.
+Despite being 7zipped, those archives can be indexed and support relatively fast random read access.
+Thus, the entire key store can be put into an archive, re-using the exact same directory structure, and remains fully accessible while only using a handful of inodes, regardless of file number and size.
+If the dataset contains only annexed files, a complete dataset can be represented in about 25 inodes.

-Any new dataset is added to the RIA store underneath its individual dataset ID.
-If *subdatasets* of a dataset are published into a RIA store, they are not represented *underneath* their superdataset, but are stored on the same hierarchy level as any other dataset.
-Thus, the dataset representation in a RIA store is completely flat.
-With this hierarchy-free setup, the location of a particular dataset in the RIA store is only dependent on its :term:`dataset ID`.
-As the dataset ID is universally unique, gets assigned to a dataset at the time of creation, and does not change across the life time of a dataset, no two different datasets could have the same location in a RIA store.

 Taking all of the above information together, on an infrastructural level, a RIA store is fully self-contained, and is a plain file system storage, not a